welcome to arkansas!

 Here in Arkansas ticks can be active for all 12 months of the year and we have most of the disease-spreading species.
 Our ticks can transmit Rocky Mountain spotted fever, Lyme disease and Ricksettsia parkeri rickettsiosis (another form of spotted fever).
 The Camp Ranger treats the common areas and trails for ticks and other pests to reduce the risk - but we also know that we tend to take our game outside of these areas.

-If you need help checking for ticks, found one and aren't confident in removing it or just need to borrow our tweezers, please stop by the Nurse's cabin.
+If you need help checking for ticks, found one and aren't confident in removing it or just need to borrow our tick key, please stop by Ops or the self-help medical station at the Nurse’s Cabin.

 Little Rock has the largest (and thus cheapest) airport in the state, although Fayetteville is working on upgrading theirs.
 IF you plan to fly into Little Rock (LIT) please reach out via our Facebook Group or Events and speak with some of the locals about rides and/or crash space.